IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: windows}

 1. Set the class to be the listener by calling `MFPPush.GetInstance().listen(new NotificationListner())`
-1. In the onReceive method you will receive the push notification and can handle the notification for the desired behavior.
+1. In the onReceive method, you receive the push notification and can handle the notification for the desired behavior.
 {: windows}

 ### Windows Universal Push Notifications Service